 National Geographic Active Expeditions are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

-Price is per person, double occupancy.
-For a single room, add $500.
-International airfare to Dublin and return from Shannon is not included in the adventure cost.
+Prices are per person, double occupancy.
+For a single room, add $750.
+Airfare to Dublin and return from Shannon is not included in the expedition cost.

 GROUP SIZE: 8–16